Sunday, November 14, 2010

 He also relates a story that was originally told by President James E. Faust

 During World War II, President Faust, was a young enlisted man in the United States Army, applied for officer candidate school.
+He appeared before a board of inquiry composed of what he described as “hard-bitten career soldier[s].”
+After a while their questions turned to matters of religion.
+The final questions were these:

 “In times of war should not the moral code be relaxed?
 Does not the stress of battle justify men in doing things that they would not do when at home under normal situations?”